Frequently Asked Questions

 Can I earn credit for my AP/IB exams?

 Please consult our Advanced Placement and International Baccalaureate Exams webpage for more information on our credit award policy.
+AP and IB scores will begin being reviewed and posted to CAESAR in early to mid-August.
+You can expect to see your scores posted to your record at some point after that.

 Questions about transfer credit?